renpy/renpy/sphinx/source/android.rst

 * Ren'Py cannot change the device volume.
 However, the android volume buttons work normally.

+* Ren'Py can't handle transparency in buttons and imagemaps.
+  (This is due to performance problems on some devices with the display modes needed to support deciding which pixels are transparent.)

 In addition, there are a few changes that may be necessary due to human factors: